Photo: Ecumenical memorial for genocide victims in the Ottoman Empire / Place: Berlin-Charlottenburg, Luisenkirchhof III

-What does this mean today?
+What does this translation mean today?

-- the whole inhabited earth
+- the whole inhabited world

 - having got general church validity